Aquanty/rtd-hgs/docs/source/index.rst

 domains, here, fluxes are computed over nodal control volumes within each node sheet of the respective domains.

+Nodal fluid mass balance from shp file -.3in

 #. **filename** Name of the ArcView shapefile without the file
    extension.